Home Warranty for Sellers: Does Offering One Help Sell Your House Faster?

 The Competitive Advantage of Offering a Home Warranty

-In today's real estate market, every edge counts.
-A seller-paid home warranty is one of the most cost-effective tools you can use to make your listing stand out, attract serious buyers, and reduce friction during the closing process.
-Unlike a price reduction — which costs you thousands — a home warranty can be added to your listing for a few hundred dollars and signals to buyers that you stand behind the condition of your home.
+In 2026's rebalancing housing market, every edge counts.
+A seller-paid home warranty is one of the most cost-effective tools you can use to make your listing stand out, attract serious buyers, and reduce friction during closing.
+Unlike a price reduction, which costs you thousands, a home warranty can be added to your listing for a few hundred dollars and signals to buyers that you stand behind the condition of your home.

 A home warranty covers the repair or replacement of major home systems and appliances that break down due to normal wear and tear.
-For sellers, coverage typically begins the moment you purchase the plan, protecting you during the listing period.
+For sellers, coverage typically begins the moment you list the home, protecting you during the listing period.
 After closing, the warranty transfers to the buyer, giving them peace of mind for up to 12 months.

 Pros